-The switches carry out voltage regulation, which consists of compensating for voltage variations that are detected at the receiving points of а power transmission or distribution system, varying the transformation ratio in the primary winding until the required voltage is obtained in the secondary.
+The switches carry out voltage regulation. which consists of compensating voltage for variations that are detected at the receiving points of a power transmission distribution or system, varying the transformation ratio in the primary winding until the required voltage is obtained in the secondary.